-As we have seen, The Show, Don’t Tell Methodology means that you are unable to rely on narrative summary to tell their story.
+As we have seen, the Show, Don’t Tell Methodology means that you are unable to rely on narrative summary to tell your story.
 Instead, you must look for other, more engaging, ways to connect with the reader.
-In the last chapter we saw that dialogue was one piece of this jigsaw, in this chapter we turn our attention to how you can use actions to help build engagement.
+In the last chapter, we saw that dialogue was one piece of this jigsaw puzzle; in this chapter, we turn our attention to how you can use actions to help build engagement.

 The granular structure of any novel is simple:

 Events occur and characters react to the events.

 However, how a character reacts to any given event can be as much a clue to their backstory as any dialogue.

 The way in which a character acts is based on three things:

 - The plot.

 - The character’s internal voice (which will reflect backstory).

 This is a same pattern as the approach we took with dialogue.

 Some events will demand a commonsense response.
 For example the phone rings; your character answers the phone.
 Other events will be part of the plot.
 For example the killer starts to run away; your main character chases him.
 However, sometimes, the reaction will be based on the internal voice.
 For example a dog barks; the character jumps.